 It is the most straightforward data transformation.
 It centers and scales a variable to mean 0 and standard deviation 1.
 It ensures that the criterion for finding linear combinations of the predictors is based on how much variation they explain and therefore improves the numerical stability.
-Models involving finding linear combinations of the predictors to explain response/predictors variation need data centering and scaling, such as PCA (Jolliffe 2002), PLS (Geladi P 1986) and EFA (Mulaik 2009).
+Models involving finding linear combinations of the predictors to explain response/predictors variation need data centering and scaling, such as principle component analysis (PCA) (Jolliffe 2002), partial least squares (PLS) (Geladi P 1986) and factor analysis (Mulaik 2009).
 You can quickly write code yourself to conduct this transformation.

 Let’s standardize the variable